Stephen Butler (British Army officer): Military career

 From June 1919 to August 1920, Butler was a General Staff Officer in Constantinople.
 In October 1920, he was appointed Assistant Military Secretary to the General Officer Commanding the Northern Command in India and served in Waziristan.
+He was promoted to substantive lieutenant colonel on 2 January 1921.
 He relinquished his post on 11 August 1923 and was posted as a military attaché in Bucharest the following month, serving until April 1926.
-Promotion to Colonel followed in November 1925, with seniority from June 1922.
-Between October 1926 and April 1930, Butler was Inspector-General of the Royal West African Frontier Force and on 28 March 1930 was appointed a Brigadier Commanding Troops and Commandant in the Sudan Defence Force with the rank of temporary brigadier up to 16 July 1934, when he was promoted to Major-General.
-He then command the 48th (South Midland) Division of the Territorial Army between 1935 and 1939, and was appointed a Companion of the Order of the Bath in 1936.
+Promotion to colonel followed in November 1925, with seniority from June 1922.
+On 1 October 1926 he was appointed an inspector general of the West African Frontier Force (later the Royal West African Frontier Force), and for which he was granted the temporary rank of colonel on the staff whilst so employed.

+On 28 March 1930 was appointed a Brigadier Commanding Troops and Commandant in the Sudan Defence Force with the rank of temporary brigadier up to 16 July 1934, when he was promoted to Major-General.
+He then command the 48th (South Midland) Division of the Territorial Army (TA) between 1935 and 1939, and was appointed a Companion of the Order of the Bath in 1936.

 Butler retired in 1939, but was re-employed on the outbreak of World War II.
 He was Head of the Military Mission to Turkey between 1939 and 1940 and liaison in Africa (1940–41), before serving as Head of the Military Mission to Ethiopia until 1943.
 He died on 16 July 1964 and his home in Hambledon, Hampshire.